CraigChaus/FindYourWayIn/docs/POA.md

  - **Walstraat shops** - as client said, some organizations and entrepreneurs agreed to be a part of testing environment.
 We can use the information of their facilities and depict it in our web app.

 ## Project objectives
+(Define what are we going to solve, 2nd bullet point)

 * Develop a Webapp for smartphones with GPS that works with data on Walstraat by June 26, 2022
 * This App  will help local businesses digitize their current offerings, make them visible to this app by the end of June 2022.